Particular/docs.particular.net/Content/ServiceMatrix/servicematrix-serviceinsight.md

 - Debugging

 ---
-ServiceMatrix helps you accelerate the creation NServiceBus systems in a visual environment.
-ServiceInsight provides the ability to visualize a system and the messages interaction.
+ServiceMatrix helps you accelerate the creation of NServiceBus systems in a visual environment.
+ServiceInsight provides the ability to visualize a system and the message interactions.

-The capabilities of these two NServiceBus platform applications compliment each other and together provide value at design time.
-When used together ServiceInsight can give you a real time view of your ServiceMatrix solution as you debug it.
-Let's look at how it works.
+The capabilities of these two NServiceBus platform applications complement each other and together provide value at design time.
+When used together, ServiceInsight can give you a real-time view of your ServiceMatrix solution as you debug it.
+Let's see how it works.

 1. [Setting Up ServiceInsight Integration](#setting-up-serviceinsight-debugging "Service Insight Debugging Setup")
 2. [How Debugging Works](#how-debugging-works "How Debugging Works")